Ensure sound knowledge of international standards and guidelines

 Outlook: Revision of IEC 60204-1

 In recent years, the International Electrotechnical Commission worked on a new version of IEC 60204, which was published in late 2016.
-It is expected that national standards will be derived from this from late 2017 onward.
-The new standard has not yet been incorporated in the Official Journal of the European Union.
+The new published version of DIN EN 60204-1 is available since June 2019.

 The new version mainly involved the revision or introduction of the following topics: